Botanical And Natural Dyes

 🔵 Blue — The Breath of Sky and Water

-Born from the leaves of Indigofera tinctoria and Strobilanthes cusia, indigo’s transformation from green to blue is a quiet alchemy — water meeting air.
+Born from the leaves of Indigofera tinctoria and Strobilanthes cusia, indigo transforms from green to blue through air and water.

-In Tenganan Pegringsingan, indigo is so sacred it cannot be fermented within the village walls; it must be prepared beyond the temple boundary, purified, and brought back only when ready.
+In Tenganan Pegringsingan, indigo is so sacred it cannot be fermented within the village walls; it must be prepared beyond the temple boundary and brought back only when ready.

 Blue belongs to Siwa, the god of transformation — the masculine principle, representing sky, breath, and consciousness.
 Together with mengkudu’s red, it forms the balance of earth and heaven, body and soul.